HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: Conclusions

 We finally note a number of similarities and differences between our results and those presented in previous works \cite{Wiedemann:1996ig,Frodermann:2006sp}.
 In particular, we note that the differences between the shapes of the correlation functions with and without resonance decays in Fig. \ref{CF_w_v_wo_res_comparison} are much larger in a genuine hydrodynamic simulation than in the hydro-motivated Gaussian source model parametrization studied in \cite{Wiedemann:1996ig}, and that these differences manifest themselves in significant quantitative effects on the extracted HBT radii (most notably, a factor of 2-3 discrepancy between the transverse radii with and without resonances, seen by contrasting the thermal radii in Refs. \cite{Plumberg:2015eia, Plumberg:2015mxa, Plumberg:2015aaw} with those shown in Fig. \ref{EAGFHBT}, which was not observed in \cite{Wiedemann:1996ig}).
 Nevertheless, we find rough quantitative agreement with both \cite{Wiedemann:1996ig} and \cite{Frodermann:2006sp} in the fit radii themselves once resonance contributions are included, despite the substantial differences in the computed correlation functions.

-\acknowledgements{ This work was supported by the U.S.\ Department of Energy, Office of Science, Office of Nuclear Physics, under Grants No.~\rm{DE-SC0004286} and (within the framework of the JET Collaboration) \rm{DE-SC0004104}. }
+\acknowledgements{ This work was supported by the U.S.\ Department of Energy, Office of Science, Office of Nuclear Physics, under Grants No.~\rm{DE-SC0004286} and \rm{DE-FG02-87ER40328}, as well as (within the framework of the JET Collaboration) \rm{DE-SC0004104}. }